-It is hereby moved by the Board of the Central Puget Sound Regional Transit Authority adopting the 2006 State Legislative Program and directing staff to continue to evaluate issues for impact to the agency as it continues to successfully implement the regional transportation system.
+It is hereby moved by the Board of the Central Puget Sound Regional Transit Authority to adopt the Sound Transit 2007 State Legislative Program and directing staff to continue to evaluate issues for impact to the agency as it continues to successfully implement the regional transportation system.

-ADOPTED by the Board of the Central Puget Sound Regional Transit Authority at a regular meeting thereof held on December 8, 2005.
+APPROVED by the Board of the Central Puget Sound Regional Transit Authority at a regular meeting thereof held on November 9, 2006.

-John W./Ladenburg

-Board Chair
+bed John W./Ladenburg Board Chair